mmenickelly/sampounders/README.md

 ###INSTRUCTIONS to run all of the experiments illustrated in the paper:

-First, for the SAG experiments, you obvious need to install SAG (as suggested, we used a mex of the C code).
+First, for the SAG experiments, you must install SAG.
+As suggested, we used a mex of the C code in our experiments.
 This is not our method, and belongs to Mark Schmidt.
 It can be downloaded here: https://www.cs.ubc.ca/~schmidtm/Software/SAG.html